gasparl/expapp/docs/TUTORIAL.md

 the entire response time task will run automatically.

 For any ExpApp, a simplified, demo version may be created, which can be more easily run than the full version.
-For instance, in the boilerplate, the changes compared to the full version are: (a) there are less trials per block (just one per each unique type); (b) none of the questions are obligatory in order to proceed to the next page (and there is no alert
+For instance, in the template, the changes compared to the full version are: (a) there are less trials per block (just one per each unique type); (b) none of the questions are obligatory in order to proceed to the next page (and there is no alert